 (1) assist the commission in thoroughly and expeditiously reviewing a petition for a general rate change by an electing utility filed under IC 8-1-2-42.7; and

-(2) provide define a complete case-in-chief in support for of the electing utility's rate petition and
+(2) provide define a complete case-in-chief in support for of the electing utility's rate petition. and

 (3) reduce or avoid disputes.